allanlw/gps-detect/README.md

 Note that most major social networking sites strip EXIF information (including GPS locations).
 This includes Facebook, Twitter and imgur.

+## Usage

+GPSDetect uses the [Firefox Add-on SDK][1], which is required to build and install it, for now.
+To build a copy of GPSDetect, see the [Add-on SDK installation instructions][2] to activate the SDK's virtualenv, and then simply run `cfx xpi` in the GPSDetect root directory.
+You will get an unsigned XPI that can be installed into Firefox as usual.

 ## License
-The actual exif detection code is from Jacob Seidelin's [exif-js](https://github.com/jseidelin/exif-js) project and is licensed under the MIT license.
+The actual exif detection code is from Jacob Seidelin's [exif-js] project and is licensed under the MIT license.
 The version used here is a stripped down version, but the core functionality is the same.

 The plugin currently depends on jQuery because I'm really lazy. jQuery is under the MIT license too and copyright the jQuery Foundation, Inc.